aimaniskndar/Aimaniskndar/README.md

 # Hey, I'm Aiman! 👋

-I'm a student pursuing a Diploma in Computer Science at Universiti Poly-Tech Malaysia.
+I'm a student from Malaysia 🇲🇾 pursuing a Diploma in Computer Science at Universiti Poly-Tech Malaysia.
 Welcome to my GitHub profile!

 ## About Me

 - 📚 Currently studying: Diploma in Computer Science
 - ✉️ Email: aimanovation@gmail.com
+- 🗣️ Language:
+  - Malay
+  - English

 ## Interests